Work up a sweat in small spaces with this compact exercise equipment | CNN Underscored

 Bowflex SelectTech 552 Dumbbells ($499; bowflex.ca)

 Get your pump on without having to renovate your spare room by investing in a set of SelectTech dumbbells from fitness experts Bowflex.
-With a quick turn of the dial, you can choose a weight from five to 52.5 pounds in increments of 2.5 pounds.
-They’re perfect for small spaces and replace a whole rack of weights, as well as offering the perfect solution for couples or family members who have different lifting needs.
+With a quick turn of the dial, you can choose a weight from 5 to 52.5 pounds in increments of 2.5 pounds.
+They’re perfect for small spaces and replace a whole rack of weights, as well as offer the perfect solution for couples or family members who have different lifting needs.

 Bowflex 840 SelectTech Kettlebell ($199; amazon.ca)